Schedule 2 provisional administration rates

 Provisional administration rate (Costs/Benefits) x 100%

-** includes net interest gain/loss, interest on delayed benefits, and benefit overpayments.
+** includes net interest gain/loss, interest on delayed benefits, and benefit overpayments

-Update on 2023 administration rate
+Update on 2024 administration rate: GECA organizations

-The 2023 administration rate initially set at 12.0 per cent of expected benefit payments is anticipated to be 11.8 per cent at year end.
+The 2024 administration rate initially set at 11.2 per cent of expected benefit payments is anticipated to be 11.3 per cent at year end.
 This percentage is also referred to as the latest forecast for GECA organizations.

 FAQs